SMore1007/NUCLEO-F446RE-Projects/README.md

        - Target Project type -> Empty  (As we are doing bare metal Programming) Now your project is ready....
     8) In the project explorer window click on your created project -> Src -> main.c
-    9) In this main.c will will write our code.
+    9) In this main.c we will write our code.

 ---